cohenchris/website/content/about.md

 ---
-title: "Hi, I'm Chris Cohen"
+title: "About"
 description: "Information about me and this website"
 layout: single
 ---

+# Hi, I'm Chris Cohen

 I graduated from Purdue University in May 2021 with a B.S. in Computer Science, emphasizing software engineering and computer security.
 I currently work for Qualcomm in San Diego, CA as a software security engineer.